 The 3GPP RAN1 response noted that its working definition of fairness is that there “is no impact on a first 802.11 network when a second 802.11 network changes to an LAA network using the metrics of user perceived throughput and latency”.
 3GPP RAN1 also noted it was using buffer occupancy as fairness metric.
 Finally 3GPP RAN1 noted that it was deferring IEEE 802’s questions related to fairness to 3GPP RAN.

-IEEE 802 acknowledges 3GPP RAN1’s working definition of fairness and believes it is generally appropriate.
+IEEE 802 acknowledges 3GPP RAN1’s working definition of fairness.
 However, IEEE 802 is still concerned that the fairness is a difficult concept to define in all circumstances.
+For example, this definition only accounts for two operator networks in a given location.
 IEEE 802 looks forward to further responses on this topic from 3GPP RAN.
+In addition, IEEE 802 would like to discuss this topic in the workshop proposed in Recommendation 14.

 IEEE 802 looks forward to further discussions with 3GPP on how to engage all stakeholders in the review and development of LAA coexistence mechanisms